Are you a commercial broker looking to generate leads in a specific market? We got you covered.

 Real estate agents can also use postcards for other, more specific reasons.
 Examples include:

 - Properties for sale: CRE professionals often use postcards to advertise specific properties for sale.
-For instance, if you have a 10-unit apartment building that’s new to market, you might use real estate postcards to strategically advertise the property to generate new real estate leads.
-For this strategy to be successful, you’ll want to narrowly target your audience.
-The average person isn’t in the market for a multifamily investment property.
-Instead, use data to identify others who have invested in similar properties in your target market in order to generate the most qualified leads.
+For instance, if you have a 10-unit apartment building that’s new to market, you might postcards to strategically advertise the property to generate new buyer leads.
+For this strategy to be successful, you’ll want to target a niche audience.
+Use data to identify others who have invested in similar properties in your target market in order to generate the most qualified leads.

 - Free property valuations: CRE agents can use real estate postcards to drum up new business by offering free property valuations.
 Many investors have owned their properties for some time, and often don’t realize what their property is worth.
 Start to cultivate a relationship with these prospects by offering a free property valuation.
 It’s a no-obligation offer that may nudge someone into selling, and if they do, you’ll be top of mind for listing the property.